QuestPDF/QuestPDF-Documentation/docs/api-reference/column.md

 ![example](/api-reference/column.png =350x)

-Use the Spacing property to add some space between elements:
+Use the `Spacing` method to add some space between elements:

 ```csharp
 .Column(column =>